What is a sub-processor under GDPR

 Transfer Impact Assessments (TIAs) are required for high-risk international transfers, particularly to countries without adequacy decisions where government surveillance or other factors might undermine EU data protection standards.

-Data localisation requirements in specific industries, such as healthcare and finance, may mandate that specific data categories remain within EU borders, thereby limiting sub-processor options for affected processing activities.
+Data localisation requirements in specific sectors, such as healthcare and finance, may require certain data categories to remain within the EU, limiting sub-processor options for affected processing activities.

 Regulatory changes in international transfer mechanisms require ongoing monitoring and contract updates to maintain compliance as legal frameworks evolve.

-Automated notification systems for sub-processor changes and updates ensure controllers receive timely information about modifications to processing arrangements, enabling them to make informed decisions about continued authorisation.
+Automated notification systems for sub-processor changes ensure controllers receive timely information about modifications to processing arrangements, enabling informed decisions about continued authorisation.

-Standardised contract templates ensure consistent GDPR compliance across vendors while reducing negotiation time and legal costs associated with establishing new sub-processor relationships.
+Standardised contract templates ensure consistent GDPR compliance across vendors while reducing negotiation time and legal costs when establishing new sub-processor relationships.

-Vendor assessment scorecards that incorporate security, compliance, and performance metrics provide objective criteria for selecting and evaluating sub-processors.
-These scorecards should include the screening of sub-processors as a critical part of the selection process.
+Vendor assessment scorecards that incorporate security, compliance, and performance metrics provide objective criteria for selecting and evaluating sub-processors, including screening during selection.

 Emergency contact procedures for security incidents and data breaches facilitate rapid response coordination between processors and sub-processors in time-sensitive situations.